| Download this article in .PDF format |

 The system is compact, and the hydraulic accumulator and the start-stop valve block can be placed in any of several convenient locations within the machine.
 As a result, a start-stop function can be easily retrofitted into or removed from machines with hydraulic working functions, and usually without the need for any design modifications.

 Beyond its ability to lower fuel costs and reduce exhaust emissions, the start-stop function also reduces noise.
 The start-stop system isn’t restricted just to forklift trucks or agricultural machines.
 Its reduced fuel consumption and noise could be practical for a wide variety of mobile hydraulic machines that undergo regular idle periods or have intermittent working patterns.

-Christian Bischof is director of Marketing & Corporate Communications at Linde Hydraulics, Aschaffenburg, Germany.
-For more information call (330) 533-6801, or visit www.linde-hydraulics.us.
+Christian Bischof is Director of Marketing & Corporate Communications at Linde Hydraulics, Aschaffenburg, Germany.
+For more information call (330) 533-6801, or visit www.linde-hydraulics.com.